10.2. Inheritance

 The picture represents two classes, A and B, as two rectangles connected by the UML inheritance symbol.
 A is the superclass, while B is the subclass.
 The picture also lists alternate name pairs for each class: Parent/Child, Superclass/subclass, Base class/Derived class, and Ancestor/Descendant.

 Inheritance.
-UML class diagrams denote an inheritance relationship between two classes with an arrow with a outlined, three-sided head.
+UML class diagrams denote an inheritance relationship between two classes with an arrow with an outlined, three-sided head.
 Each class plays a specific role in the relationship, where the role names depend on the context.
-In the object-oriented vernacular, or the UML or Java languages, the roles are called "superclass" and "subclass."
+In the object-oriented vernacular, the UML, and the Java languages, the roles are called "superclass" and "subclass."
 Formally, C++ calls the classes "base class" and "derived class," but experienced C++ programmers also use the other listed terms.
-The arrowhead always attaches to the superclass, and the undecorated end always attaches to the subclass.
+The arrowhead always attaches or points to the superclass, and the undecorated end always attaches to the subclass.
 The subclass inherits all the superclass features (i.e., members).

-Inheritance is an important and complex relationship, and many ways exist to define or understand it.
+Inheritance is an important and complex relationship, with many ways to define or understand it.
 The following figures explore some of the many aspects of this vital class relationship.

 Generalization